 The metaverse: conclusions

-It’s doubtful that any recent study can answer whether the metaverse will do more good or bad for an average person or for modern society as a whole.
+Therefore, it’s doubtful that any recent study can answer whether the metaverse will do more good or bad for an average person or for modern society as a whole.
 Currently, a lot of people are on the fence about the concept itself, even openly admitting that it can be dangerous, but seeing it as a part of our future reality at the same time.

 Some things are certain: it can be a remarkable invention offering endless possibilities, but if used improperly, it can threaten our reality.